 Another reason to oppose the above view is that foreign travelers may never come again and this could deter their friends and all others who get this negative information.
 As it is, the international tourists spend a lot by staying, wining, dining and traveling in the foreign country and so it would be a big loss to that country in the long run.

-Summing up, it is not good to charge foreign tourists more than local tourist because it would be unfair and it would be a short-sighted approach of earning the tourist dollar.
+Summing up, it is not good to charge foreign tourists more than local tourist because it would be unfair and it would be a short-sighted approach to earning the tourist dollar.